What is Schizophrenia?

 Are people with schizophrenia intelligent?

-While no one is born with schizophrenia, all patients before the disease sets in have average intelligence.
+While no one is born with this condition, all patients before the disease sets in have average intelligence.

 However, at the onset of disease, the different lobes of the brain like the frontal and temporal lobes become impaired or malfunction due to which most schizophrenic patients lose their cognitive abilities, their ability to reason, comprehend and organize their thoughts.